hyriver/pynhd/README.rst

 function.

 Similarly, PyNHD uses `this <https://www.hydroshare.org/resource/6092c8a62fac45be97a09bfd0b0bf726/>`__ item on Hydroshare to get ComID-linked NHDPlus Value Added Attributes.
-Thi dataset includes slope and roughness, among other attributes, for all the flowlines.
+This dataset includes slope and roughness, among other attributes, for all the flowlines.
 You can use ``nhdplus_vaa`` function to get this dataset.